Transaction Signing

 7. Display the transaction to the end user and retrieve the end user’s selection among the available statuses.

-8. Then request the end user to provide their Transaction Signing Protecting password and send the final status with optional mobile context data to the HID authentication platform (HIDTransaction.setStatus).
+8. Then request the end user to provide their Transaction Signing password and send the final status with optional mobile context data to the HID authentication platform (HIDTransaction.setStatus).

 For integrations with the HID Authentication Service, see User Authentication with HID Approve and the bcauthorize endpoint.